yamad/igorunit/docs/design.rst

 successful than others.
 In general, a premium was placed on modularity.
 I have mimicked an object system in most cases using structures.
 Because of the limitations on structures in Igor 6.2, objects do not fall out naturally.
-It remains to be seen whether this design has any real benefits in the Igor language.
+The jury is still out on whether this design has any real benefits in the Igor language.